Go Back

 • Combine the raspberries, cornstarch, and lemon juice in a saucepan.
 Cook over low heat, until the juices start to release.
 Stir occasionally, smashing the berries against the side to break them up.
 Once it starts to thicken, pull off the heat, and give a few pulses with an immersion blender

-• Sieve the raspberry mixture through a fine mesh strainer and allow the mixture to cool to room temperature
+• Press the raspberry mixture through a fine mesh strainer and allow the mixture to cool slightly

 • Whisk the butter, powdered sugar, and raspberry mixture together until combined